The Sourdough Enthusiast’s Guide to Tokyo

 Kandagawa Bakery

 Quite a trek from Waseda Station, Kandagawa Bakery only has a meter-long glass display embedded onto the side of a building, but that doesn’t stop locals from queuing up on the street for the seasonal sourdough loaves and other rustic breads.
 The crust of the sourdough is dark and soft like No.4’s, but what saves Kandagawa Bakery’s loaf is its intensely earthy taste.
 One bite of the light, springy crumb hits you with the toasted coffee-like scent of the black seeds that are kneaded into the dough.
-There’s barely any hint of sourness, but those who love rich, whole grain flavors are sure to be fans of this loaf.
+Still, there’s barely any hint of sourness.
+However, those who love rich whole-grain flavors are likely to enjoy this loaf.

 11am – 6pm (Wed – Sun)